Dr Amir Atapour-Abarghouei

 Session Topic: Video Understanding

-Andrew Gilbert is an Associate Professor at the University of Surrey.
+Dr Andrew Gilbert is an Associate Professor at the University of Surrey.
 His academic pursuits are primarily focused on video understanding and Generative Models.
 His research portfolio comprises over 65 articles published in the leading international vision conferences and journals, and he co-leads the C-CATS research group at Surrey.
 Dr Gilbert's extensive research work ranges from intelligent creative arts, such as fine-grained style search, movie trailer genre understanding, and 4D performance capture, to enabling computers to perceive and understand their complex and cluttered surroundings using multiple training techniques, including self-supervised and multiple data modes.
 Previously, his research work encompassed 3D human pose estimation and complex real-world activity recognition, with early work on tracking people on vast surveillance networks.
-Moreover, Dr. Gilbert is an active British Machine Vision Association (BMVA) Executive Committee member and coordinates the national BMVA technical meetings.
+Moreover, Dr Gilbert is an active British Machine Vision Association (BMVA) Executive Committee member and coordinates the national BMVA technical meetings.
 These meetings offer a forum for key experts from industry and academia to discuss and identify solutions to current problems in specialist areas of computer vision and machine learning.